gregdyke/cyf-mongodb-queries/README.md

 ## New functionality

-7) Which 2 movies have included both Matt Damon and Julia Styles in the cast
+7) Which 2 movies have included both Matt Damon and Julia Stiles in the cast

 8) Which movie has won 210 awards?